How to Set Up a Reiki Treatment Room: A Complete Guide

 1. The Treatment Table — Your Most Important Decision

-Everything else in the room works around the table.
-Get this right and the rest is relatively straightforward.
+Everything else in this room works around the table.
+Get it right and honestly, the rest falls into place on its own — get it wrong and you’ll feel it every single session.

 2. Essential Table Accessories